• Skip to primary navigation

 • 1 tablespoon milk

-• walnut halves or quarters as required about 35-40
+• 40-45 walnuts halves or quarters as many as required

 Instructions

 • Dough: Mix the flour and the baking powder.
 Add the cubed butter, ground walnuts, icing sugar, egg, and salt.
-Mix.
+Mix shortly to obtain a dough.

-• Refrigerate: Form a dough ball, wrap it in cling film/plastic wrap and refrigerate for about 30 minutes.
+• Refrigerate: Form a flat dough ball, wrap it in cling film/plastic wrap, and refrigerate it for about 30 minutes (Note 4).

-• In the meantime, preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
-Line two or three baking trays with baking paper.
+• In the meantime, preheat the oven to 350ยฐF/ 180ยฐC.
+Line two or three baking sheets with parchment paper.

-• Shape: Form balls about the size of a large walnut, press them lightly, and place them on the prepared baking trays.
+• Shape: Form balls about the size of a large walnut (ca 0.7 oz/ 20 g each), and place them on the prepared baking trays.
 Leave some space between the cookies.

 • Brush: Beat the egg yolk and milk together.
 Use the mixture to brush the cookies.
-Place a walnut half or quarter (depending on their size) on each cookie.
+Place a walnut half or quarter (depending on their size) on each cookie, pressing it down lightly to slightly flatten the dough balls as well.

 • Keep in airtight containers at room temperature.